|

 After reading this book, you will not know the universally valid best reward practice that fits for every project team and every project.
 Such a best practice just does not exist in rewarding as also shown in the book.
 Instead, the book provides you with profound information that will help you developing your own good reward practice for your unique project and your unique project team.
 Finally, this will lead to higher project team members’ motivation and therefore higher probability of project success.

 Primarily, the book’s target audience are project managers and line managers.
 Project managers shall be sensitised to the numerous aspects that need consideration for designing a reward system in general.
 Line managers shall be sensitised to the differences between line and project work and resulting differences in designing a reward system.
-In addition, this book is for interested students, professionals, and of course researchers in the field of (project team) rewards.
+In addition, this book is for interested students, professionals, and of course researchers in the field of team rewards and project team rewards respectively.

 Please note, that this book originally was written as a Master’s Thesis.
 Accordingly, you should not expect to read a ‘normal’ text book but a Master’s Thesis.